 Wow, what a year!
 Like many of us, I’m shuffling towards a good rest and a hopeful pause.
-With the new year just 4 weeks away, I’ve been reflecting with a sharper quality on just how massive 2020 has been.
+With the new year just 4 weeks away, I’ve been reflecting with a sharper quality on just how massive 2020 and 2021 has been.

 In doing so, I’m recognising my reaction to this year has been a ‘heads down bum up’ thing.
 Somewhat because it’s been needed, but primarily because I think that’s how I do hard things.
 There’s some solid generational wiring around stoicism and ‘getting on with it’ in the ol’ noggin

 The curious thing is, in finally sticking my head to see the finish line in front of me, I’m noticing it hard to gauge how the usual Christmas/end of the year will unfold?
 Perhaps this year it will have a different, more distinct flavour.
 Perhaps kinder or more connecting?
 There’s some evidence in this as I hear of many people linking up again with family or friends for the first time in many months.
 Or perhaps it will be the pimple that bursts on what has been a stressful and complex time for many of us.
 A time where Christmas can be another trigger for old wounds related to family, relationships, and belonging.

 It’s certain to have the usual Christmas stress that shows up with the consistency of tinsel and the Boxing Day test, and that’s heightened as many people are emerging from the COVID epidemic, preparing to make up for lost opportunities.